 12.25 GRAPHICOVERRIDE command

-Temporarily modifies the appearance of entities in 3D model space.
+Allows you to temporarily modify the appearance of entities in 3D model space.

 GRAPHICOVERRIDE is a 3D drawing customization feature that allows you to temporarily override the visual appearance of a specific selection of objects based on BIM properties.